Namsos campaign: Evacuation

-Evacuation began at 10:30 pm.
+Evacuation began at 10:30 p.m.
 Two of the transports were able to get alongside the damaged quay and embark troops.
-The destroyers took off the other men and ferried them to the York and the third transport, before taking a last load themselves.
+The destroyers took off the other men and ferried them to York and the third transport, before taking a last load themselves.
 Meanwhile, the rearguard was engaging the Germans to cover the evacuation.
 A tricky disengagement followed and a rush for the last ship, HMS Afridi.
-There was no time to destroy supplies left on the wharves, so the Afridi shelled the equipment as she pulled away from Namsos.
-It was 2:20 am, 4 May.
+There was no time to destroy supplies left on the wharves, so Afridi shelled the equipment as she pulled away from Namsos at 2:20 a.m, 4 May.

-They knew to expect trouble when day broke and the German bombers sought them out.
 At 4:30 am the rear of the British convoy was sighted by German reconnaissance aircraft and bombers soon followed.
 The force was attacked continuously until late afternoon.

 During the third attack of the day, the French destroyer Bison was hit in the forward magazine and exploded with 136 killed.
 The other destroyers turned back to pick up survivors who were being machine-gunned in the water.
 After the Afridi had picked up some of the French sailors and Allied soldiers, she was hit by two heavy bombs and capsized with the loss of a hundred men, including some of the rearguard and the wounded from the Bison.
 British anti-aircraft fire destroyed a number of German aircraft.
-The convoy reached Scapa Flow on 5 May, Carton De Wiart's 60th birthday.
+The convoy reached Scapa Flow on 5 May, De Wiart's 60th birthday.